githubzsy/Mysoft.ERP.CodeAnalyzerAndFix/Analyzer1/Analyzer1/ReadMe.txt

  2. Right-click on this project and click "Edit".
  3. Scroll down to the "AfterBuild" target.
- 4. In the "Exec" task, change the value inside "Command" after the -OutputDirectory path to point to your local NuGet feed folder.
+ 4. In the "Exec" task, change the value inside "Command" after the -OutputDirectory path to point to your local NuGet feed folder .